 Cognitive scientists and biologists want to understand how the minds and brains of animals work, how they evolved, and what they can tell us about the human mind and brain.

-Through the School of Cognitive Science, animal science students can take courses in general animal behavior, animal cognition, communication, and evolution.
-Students also can investigate anatomy, physiology, biochemistry, genetics, ecology, and other related fields in the School of Natural Science.
+Animal science students can take courses in general animal behavior, animal cognition, communication, and evolution.
+Students also can investigate anatomy, physiology, biochemistry, genetics, ecology, and other related fields.

 For hands-on experiences with animals, students across the College are encouraged to spend time at the Hampshire Farm Center, interacting with sheep, goats, and llamas.